Charcot triad is the finding of pyrexia, right upper quadrant pain and jaundice, and is a traditional clinical sign of acute cholangitis.

 gallbladder carcinoma: look for infiltration into adjacent organs, metastases, lymphadenopathy, bile duct dil...

-The focal hepatic hot spot sign can be seen on technetium 99m sulfur colloid scans of the liver and spleen.
+The focal hepatic hot spot sign can be seen on technetium 99m sulfur colloid scans of the liver and spleen, as well as CT studies.

 Focal hypodense hepatic lesions on a non-contrast CT scan can result from a number of pathological entities, including: